 Make a selection above before reading further.

 Some people may find the question too easy, a matter of simple math.
 However, when this experiment is conducted, between 30 and 40 percent of participants choose the urn that will not give them the best odds.
+(Users of this website do a little better than that.)
 It should be easy to calculate that you have a 10 percent chance of success with Urn A and an 8 percent chance with Urn B, so Urn A is the best choice.
 But many people choose Urn B, thinking only of the higher number of red marbles.
 This is the cognitive bias of denominator neglect: 8 is greater than 1, but 1/10 is greater than 8/100.